Linaro/website/_posts/previous/2016-02-24-crypto-engine-framework.md

 ---
 author: baolin.wang
 categories:
-- Blog
+  - blog
 date: 2016-02-24 00:03:51
+description:
-description: "Recently I got some patches introducing the crypto engine framework merged into the crypto layer for v4.6, which are applied in Herbert Xu\xE2\x80\x99s git..."
+  "Recently I got some patches introducing the crypto engine framework merged into the crypto layer for v4.6, which are applied in Herbert Xu\xE2\x80\x99s git..."
 keywords: Crypto Engine